8 places in nature you should not miss in and around Bologna

 Corno alle Scale

 The Corno alle Scale is not only a mountain in the Tuscan-Emilian Apennines, but it is also a renowned ski resort.
-Located in the territory of the Municipality of Lizzano in Belvedere, the station is a large natural amphitheatre that extends in fan from 1945 meters of the Corno alle Scale up to the picturesque Lake Scaffaiolo.
+Located in the territory of the Municipality of Lizzano in Belvedere, the ski resort is a large natural amphitheatre that extends from 1945 meters of the Corno alle Scale up to the picturesque Lake Scaffaiolo.
 The Regional Park confirms the natural importance of the place, thanks to the interesting geological and mineralogical areas and the lush flora and fauna that make it an ideal destination not only for ski enthusiasts, but also for the many hikers who like to walk in the open air or move by bike.

 Via degli Dei e Via della Lana e della Seta